rylanb/CraftCMS-Boilerplate/readme.md

 CraftCMS Boilerplate
 ==============================

-**Due to some reasons given by P&T the /craft/app folder has been removed, make sure if you clone this repo to replace that folder from the base craft download**
+**Pixel & Tonic say the /craft/app folder should not be in source control.
+Make sure to insert that folder from the craft download from [Build With Craft](http://buildwithcraft.com/)**

 ### Installation
-1. First create local database
+1. First create local database (phyMyAdmin or Sequel Pro are your friends)
-2. Create db.php and general.php files within /craft/config/local/
+2. Rename db.example.php -> db.php and general.example.php -> general.php files within /craft/config/local/

 ```php
     db.php